[Analysis] Why the EU anti-money laundering list is so short

 And at least €200m of criminal Russian money entered the EU via Latvia between 2008 and 2014, according to bank documents seen by Browder.

-No one has charged Dombrovskis personally with wrongdoing, but when asked by EUobserver if he took any political responsibility for the financial fiascoes on his Latvian watch, the commission washed its hands of his past.
+No one has charged Dombrovskis personally with wrongdoing, but when asked by EUobserver if he took any political responsibility for the fiascoes on his Latvian watch, the commission washed its hands of his past.

 Dombrovskis "has been a member of the college of commissioners since 2014.
 He has, therefore, not been linked with the Latvian government since then", it said.